 Riding or leading horses as before, they cross the small stream at the base of the hill and go past you toward the mill.
 Suddenly heads and musket barrels appear from behind the rise on the left (where the monuments are).
 A volley of gunfire pours into the Tories.
 That slope is actually a ridgeline off the plateau you passed, with a ravine hidden behind, making it perfect cover for an ambush.
 A detachment of Butler’s men have been waiting behind the crest.
-Col. “Old” Hector McNeill realizes their precarious position and orders the Tories to retreat.
+Tory Col. “Old” Hector McNeill realizes their precarious position and orders his men to retreat.
 They turn on their heels and scramble back across the hill, released horses likely adding to the confusion before they scatter.
 Fanning witnesses the ambush and rides back to check on the prisoners.

 After a delay, McDugald arrives on the far side of the hill, and questions McNeill’s courage.
 McNeill, on horseback, puts his men into a line and brings them back here.
 They charge across the branch and up the ridge.
 Somewhere within sight of you, McNeill and his horse are hit by gunfire, and both fall.
 A half-dozen musket balls kill McNeill instantly.
 McDugald leads an orderly withdrawal back over the hill and up the road, and then goes back to coordinate with Fanning.

 By this point, Butler is threatening the rear of Fanning’s army as described earlier.
 After his second conference with Fanning, McDugald returns to the vanguard behind the rise and takes over McNeill’s command.
 When he hears Fanning’s wing renew the fight with Butler up on the plateau, McDugald forms his unit into a line of attack starting where you are standing and up the rise into the distance on the right.
 McDugald likely makes multiple assaults up the ridge, withdrawing across the small stream each time.